Pineapple-Works/CappyHappy-Hub/README.md

 ## Pull Requests / Code Submission

-This repository does not include any source code - source code is included with your CappyHappy purchase when you buy it on our website, under the GNU General Public License v3 or later.
-Should you want to submit a pull request, email us the changed code.
-If this doesn't work for you, we may be happy to give you access to a GitHub repository.
+This repository does not include any source code - CappyHappy is not open source.
+We tried GPL, but decided before release that we have financial priorities.
+Let us know by email if you have any concerns related to this - and if the project ever becomes abandoned we'll be sure to open-source it.

+Be wary of our proprietary license - violation could mean legal consequences.

-Happy bug hunting, and we thank you for your contributions!
+## Happy bug hunting, and we thank you for your contributions!